eliotrineau/Arkadia/README.md

-# Arcade Borne Feedback Web Page
+# Arcade Machine Feedback Web Page

 This repository contains the code for a web page dedicated to the collection of feedback and requests from users of our arcade machines.
 The project is a collaboration between @aent0n and @eliotrineau.